 If we wish to construct software of quality – whose unknown consequences are limited – we must understand two things.
 Firstly, we must be aware of the immediate results of our construction.
 This demands a thinking through of the effect of the system to be constructed, what community it will effect and what community it might well create.
 This demands, as well, care toward initial behavior, of which specification and testing are key components.
 Secondly, we must understand that the consequence of the systems we make will grow well beyond what we can see at the outset but that this will be colored by the ambitions of the technical and political organization that spawned it.
 We must have introspection, not as a secondary feature but as a first class consideration of the engineering discipline.
 Reductionism is a powerful tool for reasoning but it is a tool with intentional limitations.
 It is great mistake to reduce oneself to the merely mechanical mindset implied as the correct avenue by such reason.
 There is so much more to the human mind.

 I’d like to speak a word for good software systems.
 By this I mean something very simple, though it took an awfully long time to get here.
 A good software system is one that has been constructed with great care – constrained through cooperation with others, constrained through probing of its possible states – to be fit for some well-intentioned purpose.
 That purpose is necessarily political, solves some problem to be found in the world by someone.
 The technical method applied toward the software system’s construction will be affected by the political demands and the approach toward those demands drawn around by the technical constraints of the modern day.
 It is essential to question the assumptions that are the genesis of the software system, to apply to them the best reason of your own sense of right from wrong, to probe the world that they seek by their own momentum to bring about and find it in accord with the one you seek to inhabit.
 The engineer of a good software system will understand that this “goodness” is fleeting, made up of the needs of a certain time and a certain place and gone almost as soon as it arrives.
 Knowledge grows and what is thought best changes.
 Randomized testing, currently, is one of the best methods for testing in its trade-offs between cost and effectiveness at probing for bugs.
 Improvements to the method are published regularly – “Beginner’s Luck: A Language for Property-Based Generators” by Hughes et al starts to cope with the generation issue noted by Duran and Ntafos – but should human knowledge truly advance then, someday, randomized testing will seem overly simplistic and ineffective.
 That is the progression of the works of pure reason.
 The progression of the work of politics does not advance in this way and it is common to discount it as “trivial”, thereby.
 This “triviality” is in fact a mask over true complexity, a domain of knowledge where there is no clear right from wrong but a slow climb up out of the shadows toward wisdom.
 If we are to build good software systems in this sense then we must understand that, no matter how good our intentions or, perhaps harder, no matter how fine our craft, a thing well made might in fact be a social ill.
-That is, the problem to be solved may not a problem – if it ever was – or, should it still be, may not have been solved in a way that functions now, if it ever did.

 In the Thoreauvian spirit of making known what is good, I say this: the sense that the pursuit of engineering is purely an exercise of reason is wrong and we would do well to abandon this fantasy.
 The software we create will be made for others; it is a wooden gun to a wooden gun.
 The sense that the techno-political balance must be worked through superior technology is wrong too.
 Consider that most software systems are under-tested.
 This is so because of the incentives of the political organization that surrounds them.
 Consider as well that this very same political organization is often not capable of engaging with technical artifacts in any deep fashion.
 Should you like to do randomized testing, say, but find no political support for it, well, then build a testing tool that encodes randomized testing fundamentally, inextricably.
 Reality will move toward your tool, the frog will be boiled and the future will be encoded with your norm.
 The future might well rue this, understanding more than we do, but such is the nature of true progress: the past, however advanced it seemed at the time, takes on a sense of triviality and pointlessness.
 Progress, true progress, is not done out of arrogance – as a demonstration of one’s own talent – but out of duty for the well-being of the future.
 The sense that ultimate political aims do not matter is also wrong.
 These, no less than the technical details of a project, must be fully understood and thought through, our own works no less than the works of others.
 The political aims of a technical system are a fundamental part of the design.
 We must probe these and make known what we find.
 Perhaps, say, an always on voice-activated assistant is a good to the world.
 Why, then, does it record everything it hears and transmit this to an unaccountable other?
 Was this device made to make the lives of people better or to collect information about them and entice them into a cycle of want and procurement?
 Just as technique moves on, so too politics.
-This, because we who people the world change: our needs change and what was once good may no longer be.
+We who people the world change: our needs change and what was once good may no longer be.
 What seems good may not be.
 In choosing to inflict some thing on the future – whether by construction or by support of construction – we must strive to make a freedom for the future to supplant it at need.
 We must keep the future of humanity “in the loop” of the technologies that shape their world.
 The techniques that we develop today are those which are the very foundation of what is to come.
 The politics of today makes the technique of today, the techniques the politics.

 In the spirit of making known I say this: what is good is that which seeks the least constraint for those to come and advances, at no harm to others, knowledge in the present day.
 We are those who make the future.
 Our best will not be good enough but, in struggling to meet our limit, we set the baseline higher for those who will come after us.
 It is our responsibility so to struggle.